NYPL/drb-etl-pipeline/README.md

 The currently available processes (with the exception of the UofSC and ChicagoISAC processes) are:

 - `LocalDevelopmentSetupProcess` Initialize a testing/development database
-- `SeedLocalDataProcess` imports a sample set of HathiTrust records and FRBRizes/clusters
+- `SeedLocalDataProcess` imports a sample set of HathiTrust records and FRBRizes/clusters them
 - `APIProcess` run the DRB API
 - `HathiTrustProcess` Run an import job on HathiTrust records
 - `CatalogProcess` Retrieve all OCLC Catalog records for identifiers in the queue